Article – Sacred Books

 This is why so many Buddhist scriptures begin with the phrase “Thus have I heard,” and why Hadith—the words of the Prophet Muhammad—begin with a similar introductory clause, reminding us that it was not the Prophet himself who wrote down these words.
 Likewise, the Christian Bible was not written by Jesus but instead was written over many years, going through many different versions and revisions, to codify the accounts of his life and deeds left by his followers.

 Finally, in the Hindu tradition, sacred texts are divided into two broad groupings: Smriti (“that which is remembered”), texts attributed to particular authors which were transmitted through writing; and Śrutis (“that which is heard”), which are considered to be more direct revelations, transmitted orally, but not originally composed, by human beings.
-Smriti include the two great Hindu Epics (the Mahābhārata and Rāmāyana), The Purānas, and other scriptures corresponding to various schools of Hindu philosophy.
+Smriti includes the two great Hindu Epics (the Mahābhārata and Rāmāyana), the Purānas, and other scriptures corresponding to various schools of Hindu philosophy.
 The Śrutis are deemed to be more foundational and authoritative for all Hindu sects, most notably the Vedas and Upanishads.

 I used to believe, as my mother still does, that God incarnated on Earth as Lord Krishna to deliver sermons, which we can read today in the form of texts like the Bhagavad Gita.
-But in fact, the Gita was of course written over time by multiple human authors, just as the Bible and Qur’an were.
+But in fact, the Gita was, of course, written over time by multiple human authors, just as the Bible and Qur’an were.
 All these texts, even if they were inspired by revelations from God, all were mediated by fallible human minds, mouths, and hands.

-But we should remember that what we have today, for all scriptures, is the word of God translated into the words of men.
+We should remember that what we have today, for all scriptures, is the word of God translated into the words of men.
 And the human authors of sacred books had to resort to indirect methods of teaching their messages, like storytelling, which today call for metaphorical interpretation.

 Christianity